SecondNewtonLaw/Global-Functions-Documentation/Libraries/Instances.md

 ### Parameters

 - `object` - The ClickDetector to trigger.
-- `distance?` - Distance to trigger the ClickDetector from.
+- `distance` - Distance to trigger the ClickDetector from.
-- `event?` - The chosen event to trigger the detector with.
+- `event` - The chosen event to trigger the detector with.

 ### Example